 Now, given that the article just before this one finished up with me talking about Judy Garland, you’d think that would provide a perfect segue into the subject of the Oz-related movie which made her an overnight sensation, wouldn’t you?

 There is, in fact, one more screen trip to Oz until we get to the one that over a billion people have taken.
 In 1933, the year Ojo of Oz was published, the Canadian animator Ted Eshbaugh, with producer J.R.
-Booth, released a roughly eight-minute cartoon entitled The Wizard of Oz which was very loosely based on the Baum novel.
+Booth, created a roughly eight-minute cartoon entitled The Wizard of Oz which was very loosely based on the Baum novel.
 The script was by Frank Joslyn Baum, then a lieutenant colonel in the United States Army and so credited as “Col. Frank Baum.”

 As the second Oz sound feature, this “talkie” had very little talking, but plenty of music, supplied by Carl W. Stalling, famous now for his compositions as well as arrangements of other composers’ music in Warner Brothers’ “Merrie Melodies” and “Looney Tunes” shorts.